redux-observable/redux-observable/docs/basics/Epics.md

 ```
 > REMEMBER: When an Epic receives an action, it has already been run through your reducers and the state updated.

-Using `store.dispatch()` inside your Epic is a handy escape hatch for quick hacks, but use it sparingly.
-It's considered an anti-pattern and we may remove it from future releases.
+Using `store.dispatch()` inside your Epic is an anti-pattern and will be removed in v1.0.0 of redux-observable so it's best not to use it.

 ***